mercari/mercari-engineering-ladder/en/MG3.md

 ## Expertise
-**Shares knowledge with and teaches techniques to engineers around them.
+**Learns about new fields to contribute to the team in order to enhance the value of the product.
+Shares and teaches their knowledge and technical know-how with the engineers around them.
 Knows the importance of tech outreach and shares useful information inside and outside the company.**

 **Has deep knowledge of the code and uses that knowledge in actively doing** code reviews **for the team.**
 **Suggests new guidelines and ways to improve systematic debugging; resolves technical issues and bugs with large impact.**

 **Has deep knowledge of** the programming languages, frameworks, libraries, and domain of their platform; **appropriately carries out abstractions and code isolation.**
-**Takes charge of designing new development projects and suggests ways to improve existing code/features.**
+**Takes charge of designing new development projects or suggests ways to improve existing code/features.**

 ### [Engineering Manager Skills]